 The articles go out of their way to break all journalistic convention, willfully opinionated and recklessly personal, brazenly sacrificing every opportunity to deflect attention from the writer if it even marginally throws the story into sharper relief.
 These are not only the stories of their subjects and what happens to them as they paint or cook or revolt, but of the writers and what happens to them on assignment, how the story changes the teller and what it all means to live a rounded, full life in Ennui.

 In the same ways, The French Dispatch is possibly the loneliest movie ever made to be this horny, or maybe the other way around.
 No matter how close they get for the scoop, the writers always remain divorced from the events they’re covering, and their necessary isolation simmers in every word.
-The separation, like the layers of artifice between the memory of the assignment and the present of polishing it up for publication, like the distance between the viewer and the screen, forms a skeleton on which the film is draped over.
+The separation, like the layers of artifice between the memory of the assignment and the present of polishing it up for publication, like the distance between the viewer and the screen, forms a skeleton the film is draped over.

 Far beyond the literal drives to seek sex and companionship, everyone in The French Dispatch is passionate and alive and doing something they enjoy, and the fundamental desires of its stories aren’t teased out, they’re laying right on the surface.
 The Chessboard Revolution isn’t about college parties, it’s about freedom!
 “The Private Dining Room of the Police Commissioner” isn’t just a dinner-turned-adventure, it’s an immigrant story about using talent to get past institutional barriers.
 Writers fuck their sources frequently, and everyone seems to constantly be playing chess.